cheshirekow/cmake-tools-rtd/lint-implemented.rst

 description
 -----------

-Used when a name doesn't doesn't fit the naming convention associated to its type (function, macro, variable, ...).
+Used when a name doesn't fit the naming convention associated to its type (function, macro, variable, ...).

 This message belongs to the basic checker.